-In order to verify information in the field with respondents, QuanTech has compiled a permit listing of vessels.
+In order to verify information in the field with respondents, QuanTech has compiled a Permit List of vessels.
 This HMS Permit List is a database containing boat-identifying information, such as the owner's name, the NMFS Highly Migratory Species permit number, and the Coast Guard documentation number or State registration number, first sorted by boat name and then permit holder last name in alphabetical order.
 An HMS Permit List will be created for each state or state group.
-Some states will also receive a permit list sorted by ascending hull number.
-This is helpful for those areas that have a lot of small unnamed private boats targeting tunas.
+There may be up to three versions of the HMS Permit List.
+For example, there may be one list for June, another for July/August, and another for September/October.
+Interviewers must make sure they have the current Permit List with them on assignment.
 There are privacy issues surrounding the HMS Permit List so the information should never be shown to anyone else.
 The information on this HMS Permit List is merely used to assist in the verification of vessel identifying information.